 With the rising popularity of OLED screens (screens that light up each individual pixel as opposed to the whole screen in one go), black has become the single most sustainable colour.
 This is because it requires the least amount of energy to illuminate.
 And yes, that means white is the opposite, so it's worth considering your use of white space.
 Pauses while you switch your mobile device to dark mode to save the environment (and your battery life).

 When it comes to primary and secondary colours, blue pixels use about 25% more energy than green or red.
 That said, even if your brand is heavy on the blue, updating your web’s background and font colours can help lighten the carbon load.
-Just be sure that the colour combination you land on still passes the accessibility test - we like using the Figma plugin Contrast to check.
+Just be sure that the colour combination you land on still passes the accessibility test - we like using the to check.

 To get your site as green as possible, the best approach will always be to make sustainability part of the brief: Mother Nature as a stakeholder.
 But for those with limited resources, time or budget, reassessing your video, imagery, colour palette, and fonts is a great place to start.